pi0/bun-on-pages/README.md

 ## Some more context

-hen using `bun <command>` CLI, bun by default it uses Node.js when there is `#/bin/env node` shebang which is case for 99% of npm pacakge binaries.
+when using `bun <command>` CLI, bun by default it uses Node.js when there is `#/bin/env node` shebang which is case for 99% of npm pacakge binaries.
 Essentially in most of cases bun is used only as package manager and Node.js as real runtime. `bun --bun` or `bun <script>` or `#/bin/env bun` are the ways to use actually use bun.

 ## Logs